 Even though the health care services in Finland are very affordable, you are strongly advised to obtain a good health insurance for yourself (and your family members) from your home country to cover at least the first year of your stay.
 This is to secure your early stay, as it may take from few months to two years to get the eligibility to the low cost health services and Kela benefits.

-- The entitlement to a partial Finnish social security and a KELA card requires four (4) months of work in Finland for EU/EEA citizens.
+- The entitlement to a partial Finnish social security (benefits and reduced prices) and a KELA card requires four (4) months of work in Finland for EU/EEA citizens.

-- EU/EEA citizens and their families are entitled to the services of the municipal health care at the moment they arrive in Finland when they work in Finland or they have a European Helath Insurance Card (EHIC) from other EU country.
+- EU/EEA citizens and their families are entitled to the services of the municipal health care at the moment they arrive in Finland when they work in Finland or they have a European Health Insurance Card (EHIC) from other EU country.
 The costs are higher than for those entitled to the full Finnish social security.

 - Family members of the EU/EEA citizens are entitled to some social benefits when the employee starts to work in Finland.

-- Citizens of EU/EEA countries and their family members are entitled to the full Finnish social security when the Aalto employee works in Finland for two (2) years.
+- Citizens of EU/EEA countries and their family members are entitled to the full Finnish social security (all benefits and eductions) when the Aalto employee works in Finland for two (2) years.

 Social security agreement countries' citizens